DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-02-15-some-important-concepts-in-functional-programming.md

     - Benefits

         - Using referential transparency concept makes our code highly deterministic because it doesn't change the output implicitly.
-        - Based on referential transparency, a language optimizer would do well to simply cache the result, rather than perform the calculation, to save time.
+        - It does not have side effect, then less bug, easy to maintain and testing.
-        - It does not have side effect, then less bug, easy to maintain and testign.
+        - It does not depend on the external devices such as database, file system, or network.
+The only thing to take care is its arguments.
         - It allows the programmer and the compiler to reason about program behavior.
 This can help in proving correctness, simplifying an algorithm, assisting in modifying code without breaking it, or optimizing code by means of memoization, common subexpression elimination, lazy evaluation, or parallelization.

     - Drawbacks